EDUC5482 Professional Practice II

 - Typically this unit is assessed in the following way: professional Practice Reports from mentor teacher, supervisor and University reports.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the two supervisory visits made to each student during the teaching practice with both written and oral feedback provided and mentor, teacher and University reports components of the unit, as specified in the unit outline.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the professional Practice Reports from mentor teacher, supervisor and University reports component.

 Supplementary assessment is not available in this unit.

 - enrolment in the Graduate Diploma in Education, Master of Teaching (Secondary),

 - Incidental fees

 - Incidental student fees and charges are costs incurred by students as part of their studies at UWA that are in addition to their tuition fees (further information is available here or contact your Faculty Office).

 Participation in this unit will incur the following incidental fee(s):Student Name Badges (estimated cost - 9).